pratapvadlapati/pratapvadlapati.github.io/_posts/2023-3-10-JSON-Web-Security-APIC.md

     Here in this function CreateJWSHeader we should pass PrivateKey and Alogithm to sign.
     The key here provided is **jsonSignprivkey** ... the actual format to refence the Datapower Object is {name: ObjectName}
     But we should provide only ObjectName as given in line no 13.
-  # Sign the Request and Verify using Postman.
+  # Sign the Request using Postman.
      ![_apicAssemblySign]({{ site.baseurl }}/images/postman_sign.png)